 - 1. All new students who have not provided documentation for screening in the past year - 2.
 All students the year they enter the school in Grades Pre-K, Kindergarten, first grade and eighth grade. - 3.
-Grade 3 or Grade 4 if funding is available. - 4.
+Grade 3 or Grade 4 permitted by the Health Department. - 4.
 Any student with a suspected hearing or vision problem as reported by school staff or parents/guardians.